alexandercerutti/Simple-Telegram-Installer/README.md

 Simple Telegram Installer
 ======
-A simple Telegram installer for linux
+A simple Telegram installer for linux.

 ####Description